T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

-However, this methodology exhibits significant limitations when reconstructing geometrically complex static structures.
-In such cases, even static objects may generate RGB errors exceeding $\lambda_{prior}$ due to reconstruction challenges, leading to their erroneous classification as dynamic elements and subsequent masking.
-This misclassification ultimately results in degraded reconstruction quality of the static scene components.
-To address these limitations, additional regularization constraints are necessary.
+However, this methodology has notable limitations when applied to the reconstruction of geometrically complex static structures.
+In such cases, even static objects may produce substantial residuals, leading to their misclassification as dynamic elements and their subsequent masking.
+This misclassification ultimately degrades the reconstruction quality of static scene components.
+To address these limitations, we introduce necessary regularization constraints.